max0d41/zlock/README.md

 # ZLock

-A disturbed locking system based on ZRPC.
+A disturbed locking system based on AZRPC.